techidaily/site-bypass-frp/source/_posts/in-2024-hassle-free-ways-to-remove-frp-lock-on-honor-x9b-phones-withwithout-a-pc-by-drfone-android.md

 The ****Honor X9b FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Honor X9b device after it has been reset.
 By requesting the Google account credentials tied to the Honor X9b device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Honor X9b device.
 In essence, the Honor X9b FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Honor X9b device, providing additional protection.
-Each [Honor device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Honor device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Honor X9b device.
 It activates when you perform a factory reset on your Honor smartphone without signing out of the associated Google account.

 ### Usage of Honor X9b FRP Code